 Talk it through

 It may not be easy to talk about your feelings if you’re experiencing anxiety, but opening up to someone you trust – such as a friend, relative or co-worker – can help you cope with your problems.
-If you prefer to talk to someone you don’t know, you can chat online to a trained volunteer at Anxiety UK or join the Elefriends online community.
+If you prefer to talk to someone you don’t know, you can chat online, by phone or by text to a trained volunteer at Anxiety UK or join the Elefriends online community.

 Learn to relax